30 March 2026

 • What is the Code of Conduct?

-The Code sets standards of integrity and conduct for public servants and the public sector organisations they work in, providing a shared foundation and commitment to integrity It encourages ethical behaviour and decision-making, while fostering a culture centred on a spirit of service, integrity and transparency.
+The Code sets standards of integrity and conduct for public servants and the public sector organisations they work in, providing a shared foundation and commitment to integrity.
+It encourages ethical behaviour and decision-making, while fostering a culture centred on a spirit of service, integrity and transparency.
 This is intended to maintain and strengthen the trust and confidence of the Government and the public in our ability to perform our roles efficiently and effectively, with the highest standards of integrity.

-• When does the updated Code take effect?
+• When did the Code take effect?

-Standards of Integrity and Conduct
+Standards of Integrity and Conduct(PDF, 2.1 MB)

 • What’s in the Code of Conduct?